core-wg/href/draft-ietf-core-href.md

-destination UDP port as components of the request's destination transport address used in this way; transports that do not have these components or have other components that are to be used in this way need to specify the specifics.
+destination UDP port as components of the request's destination transport address used in this way; transports that do not have these components or have other components that are to be used in this way need to specify their own URI conversion, which then applies here as well.

 This section makes use of the mapping between CRI scheme numbers and URI scheme names shown in {{scheme-map}}: